How Art Helps Us Think

 A Bit About Me

-Catherine Wells, B.F.A., M.A. is an art therapist, art educator and artist, director of the Pointe-Saint-Charles Art School, and the Pointe-Saint-Charles Art Therapy Centre and a professional member of the Association des art-thérapeutes du Québec and the Canadian Art Therapy Association.
+Catherine Wells, B.F.A., M.A. is an art therapist and artist, director of the Pointe-Saint-Charles Art School, and the Pointe-Saint-Charles Art Therapy Centre, and a professional member of the Association des art-thérapeutes du Québec and the Canadian Art Therapy Association.
 She has worked in the art, medical, educational, community and corporate milieus with individuals and groups of all ages.
-Presently she works as an art teacher and art therapist at the art school, and is the art therapist at Chez Doris.
+Presently she works as an art therapist at the art school, and is the art therapist at Chez Doris, a women's shelter in Montreal.
 She also has a private art therapy practice and works as a painter.

 I am trying to choose what I paint so that it reverberates somehow with some interior feeling - attraction, nostalgia, curiosity, or maybe even something I cannot name.
 Sometimes it's just the colour...